TL;DR

 Best app integration and user experience

-Tracks 16 body composition metrics with intuitive EufyLife app at $90.
-Excellent build quality with tempered glass platform and precise load cells.
+Tracks 16 body composition metrics with the intuitive EufyLife app at $90.
+Solid build quality with a tempered-glass platform and precise load cells.

 RENPHO Elis 1